hemanzur/pySpikeSorter/README.md

 * Guidata
 * Klustakwik
 * pytables

-*
-In ubuntu you can make:
+In ubuntu you can do:
 ```
 sudo apt-get install python-numpy python-scipy python-tables python-guidata
 ```